 Other Ways Websites Can Contain Malware

 Malvertising is a term which refers to the infection of ad delivery networks.
-The ads you see at the side and bottom of blogs, news sites and many other places on the internet are served up by ad delivery networks, and they can be infected with malware even if they site on which you see them is not infected.
+The ads you see at the side and bottom of blogs, news sites and many other places on the internet are served up by ad delivery networks, and they can be infected with malware even if the site on which you see them is not infected.
 One infected ad can be shown on thousands of different websites, greatly multiplying its reach and the number of potential victims.

 The ads themselves can get infected by cyber criminals, or cyber criminals can set up their own ads.
 These are typically extremely “click-baity” in appearance, with an image that might be hinting at more to be seen if you click on it, and a title which piques your curiosity whilst suggesting your questions will be answered if you click.

 Outdated WordPress Sites – It is estimated that as many as 60% of websites are running on WordPress – a software which makes website content management easier for those without coding skills.
 WordPress, like other software, must be kept up to date to remain secure.
 It also allows the installation of “plug-ins” which grant additional functionality.
 These also must be kept up to date.
-Cyber criminals look for exploits in wordpress and popular plugins, so it’s vital they’re kept up to date.
+Cyber criminals look for exploits in WordPress and popular plugins, so it’s vital they’re kept up to date.
 If not, websites can be hacked to inject URLs onto pages, or even add completely new pages.
 A breached website can also redirect users to malicious domains.
-If you’re running a wordpress site and you don’t keep it secure, you could even find your own website being used in phishing attacks to deploy malware to visitors.
+If you’re running a WordPress site and you don’t keep it secure, you could even find your own website being used in phishing attacks to deploy malware to visitors.

 What Can You Do to Protect Your Business From these Domains?